Skip to main content

 4G / NB-IoT Sensors

-Ideal for: critical items in motion, fleets, machinery with real-time telemetry
+Suited to: critical items in motion, fleets, machinery with real-time telemetry

 Sensors with cellular connectivity report GPS position, temperature, vibration, and other variables directly to the cloud.
 No dependency on local infrastructure.
 The choice for items that move outside the operational perimeter.